 Final Thoughts From The Pros

-• Bass are most active around dusk and dawn during the summer or whenever the sunlight is reduced, which puts them at an advantage over most prey.
+- Bass are most active around dusk and dawn during the summer or whenever the sunlight is reduced, which puts them at an advantage over most prey.
 The cooler water temperatures in the early morning or late evening will spike both the prey and the bass activity.

-• If fishing deep water areas for big smallmouth bass, be prepared to get hung up and lose a lot of tackle.
+- If fishing deep water areas for big smallmouth bass, be prepared to get hung up and lose a lot of tackle.
 This is another reason to look for shady areas or thrive on the small bass that roams closer to the surface.

-• Another pro tip is to keep the bait in the strike zone longer when summer bass fishing.
+- Another pro tip is to keep the bait in the strike zone longer when summer bass fishing.
 When water gets hotter or colder than usual, there is less oxygen in the water, which slows down the metabolism of the local bass, which means less energy.
 Therefore, it’s essential to slow down your retrieve and keep the bait in the strike zone longer for a better chance at a bite.

 The Ultimate Summer Fishing Adventure

-Experience the best summer fishing with a professional guide to take you where the bass hangs out to stay cool during the summer.
+Experience the best summer fishing with a professional guide who will take you where the bass hangs out to stay cool during the summer.
 Your guide will teach you all the insider tips based on years of experience, showing you how to catch fish regardless of the time of year.
 Even on hot summer days, most locations can produce if you know where to look.
 Spend relaxing time on the water catching numbers of bass or hunting to catch big bass that avoid the heat.

 If you like this article on how to catch bass in summer, you will probably like this article on how to fish for crappie as well.
+If you don’t have a boat, you may enjoy this article on bank fishing for Bass.

 Challenge yourself and improve your skills in a fun way with a professionally guided private charter in a top fishing destination of your choice!
 888-629-2277